fwijnholds/TA-ubiquiti/README.txt

 Changelog:

-Added sc_admins to default.meta for compatibility with Splunk Cloud 09 May 2022   Corrected and added CIM fields and made jQuery 3.5 compliant
+20 Jan 2023 Added sc_admins to default.meta for compatibility with Splunk Cloud
+09 May 2022   Corrected and added CIM fields and made jQuery 3.5 compliant
 30 Apr 2019   Added support for wireless connects and disconnects, Edgeswitch link changes
 12 Apr 2019   Added sourcetype and extractions for linkspeed checks